SrijanBadhya/Debsoc/Running the PES Debsoc.md

 For so long I had felt jealous of people being congratulated, but when I and my teammate were on the receiving side, we didn't really find the glorification to be that special, it didn't have an actual impact on our actual happiness, and I felt pity for the ones on the other side.

 ### Online Tournaments
+The target audience for online tournaments is people in it solely for the debate grind over the fun of the tournament experience.
+Hence, as time goes on, the only people who do them are the hardcore ones.

+Initially though, online tournaments are popular with juniors who want to do a tour

 cafe down the alley (talk about Mukhtalif)

 ## Community